elliotcubit/WebfishingButtplug/README.md

 ## Dependencies

 The mod is loaded using [GDWeave](https://github.com/NotNite/GDWeave/tree/main).

+It depends also on [TackleBox](https://thunderstore.io/c/webfishing/p/PuppyGirl/TackleBox/), which is used to configure the mod in-game.

 The mod will connect to a Buttplug server, which will _most likely_ be [Intiface Central](https://docs.intiface.com/docs/intiface-central/quickstart/).
 See those docs for setup - they have extensive documentation.
 After the server is running, the game will connect to it via websockets on boot.